ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 <!--  -->
 - Our goal:
 	- Research that pursues perfection and truth (which will naturally lead to publications in top conferences/journals).
-	- I prefer theoretically grounded research on fundamental problems with direct practical relevance.
+	- I personally prefer theoretically grounded research on fundamental problems with direct practical relevance.

 <!--  -->
 - What will be your research topic?